top of page

 3. Scoop into a baking dish.

-4. Bake for 35-40 minutes until the center is hot.
+4. Bake for 35-40 minutes until the center is hot and onions and peppers are tender.

 5. Top with chopped cilantro, sliced green onions, and a sprinkle of vegan cheese or nutritional yeast.
-Yum!

 *If you want to keep this whole food and unprocessed (always a great idea in my opinion) then omit the alternative meat crumbles and add 1 1/2 cups black beans (homemade or 15-ounce BPA-free canned, drained) or another bean of choice (like kidney, pinto or white beans) in place of the meat crumbles.

 *I've also made this with 8 ounces of crumbled tempeh (Lightlife is carried nationwide, but any organic tempeh should work).
 I like to boil the tempeh first for about 10 minutes, which makes it softer, easier to crumble, and more porous so that it absorbs all of the delicious flavors.
-After you boil it for 10 minutes, let it cool down a bit before crumbling it into the chili mixture in place of the meat crumbles.
+After you boil it for 10 minutes, drain and let it cool down a bit before crumbling it into the chili mixture in place of the meat crumbles.
 Photo of the Tempeh Chili below.

 Nutrition information